 For those of you have chosen to adopt, rest assured that additional research shows that most internationally-adopted children do ultimately catch up linguistically.
 And whether adopted or not, we can try to give children every advantage through being intentional with our communication.

-How do we apply this?
+How do we apply this to language acquisition?
 As you spend time with young children, talk about what they're looking at.

 When my granddaughter, Natalia was a very small baby, she'd occasionally become fussy at my house.
 So I'd pick her up and we'd go around the room, looking at everything in the house.
 We'd stop and look at a picture.
 Oh, did you know your dad made that?
 That's a sunset; look at all the colors in the sky.
 She would stop fussing immediately and show amazing interest in what I was looking at.